cuongpiger/cloud/openstack/cinder-csi-plugin/prod/v2/docs/clone.md

   metadata:
     name: source-pvc  # [2] The source PVC name, CAN be changed
   spec:
-    storageClassName: csi-cinderplugin-sc  # MUST be same value with [1]
+    storageClassName: csi-cinderplugin-sc-5000  # MUST be same value with [1]
     accessModes:
       - ReadWriteOnce  # Currently, MUST be ReadWriteOnce
     resources: